This post contains affiliate links. We may earn money from the products mentioned in this post, but this is at no cost to you

 With the front completed it is time to decorate the back.

 Once again I used some sugar pearls to create a detail of the dress, with a little bow at the back.

-Step 9: Finish off by putting a little tira in the hair and your Princess cake is complete.
+Finish off by putting a little tiara in the hair and your Princess cake is complete.

 The Birthday Cake You Won’t Want To Cut

 The only problem I find when I make a cake that I am really proud of, is that I don’t want to cut it.
 It seems a shame after all that hard work doesn’t it!

 But cut it we did, and it looked pretty awesome on the inside too.